chisumo2016/renting-office-app/reservation.md

 ## HOUSEKEEPING
 [ ] Convert filtering reservation by date to Eloquent Scopes [ ] Filter offices by tag
-[] API should the full URI of the image so that the consumer
+[] API should the full URI of the imagee so that the consumer